 Assistant Professor of Instruction in Italian

 - Crowe 2-145, 1860 S Campus Drive

-Daniela Pozzi Pavan graduated in Law at the University of Milan.
+Daniela Pozzi Pavan, Assistant Professor of Instruction in the Department of French and Italian, graduated in Law at the University of Milan, Italy.
 She holds a Master’s Degree in International Business Law and a Master’s Degree in French Civil Law.
 In 2019 she completed a Master’s Degree in Teaching Italian as a Foreign Language at the Università Cattolica del Sacro Cuore of Milan with a final dissertation entitled “Beauty and Creativity in an Italian Language and Culture Course.”

-She recently co-taught courses at the Università Cattolica del Sacro Cuore of Milan and at Università degli Studi of Bergamo, Italy.
-She taught advanced communication Italian classes with focus on Italian culture and cooking and on Italian contemporary films at De Paul University.
-She has also worked at Loyola University and Italidea
+She has taught a broad range of courses at different levels of language instruction both in U.S. and Italian universities.
+She has taught courses at the Università Cattolica del Sacro Cuore of Milan and at Università degli Studi of Bergamo, Italy.
+Daniela has also taught advanced Italian courses with a focus on Italian culture and cooking and on Italian contemporary films at De Paul University and 100-level courses at Loyola University.